Q: What is the difference between a member’s date of first credited service and date of membership?

-A: A member’s date of membership is when they actually join the Retirement System; it’s the date their fax registration is received, the date of the telephone registration call, the date their application is received by us or the first day worked in a full-time. permanent 12-month position.
-The date of first credited service is when you first report that he or she is on your payroll, or when they receive credit for the non-member service purchased prior to their Date of Membership.
+A: A member’s date of membership is when they actually join NYSLRS; it’s the date their fax registration is received, the date their application is received by us or the first day worked in a full-time, permanent, 12-month position.
+The date of first credited service is when you first report that he or she is on your payroll, or when they receive credit for the non-member service purchased prior to their date of membership.

-A: Retirement System membership and tier continue even if a member changes employers or goes from full to part-time status.
+A: NYSLRS membership and tier continue even if a member changes employers or goes from full- to part-time status.

 Q: Can an employee be a member of more than one retirement system at the same time?

 A: Yes.
-For example, a police officer in PFRS takes a part-time job as a bus driver with a school district participating in ERS.
-The employee is eligible for an optional membership in ERS and, if he or she joins, the bus driver earnings would be reported to ERS.
+For example, a police officer in the Police and Fire Retirement System (PFRS) takes a part-time job as a bus driver with a school district participating in the Employees’ Retirement System (ERS).
+The employee is eligible for an optional ERS membership and, if he or she joins, the bus driver earnings would be reported to ERS.

 Q: Do I report a member who is also employed by another participating public employer?

-A: Members must be reported to the Retirement System for all public employment, including work with more than one employer.
-Even if a member works only part-time, if he or she is already a member, you must report salary and service on the monthly report.
-For example, if a member who is a full-time county employee begins an additional part-time job with a participating school district, the employee's days worked and salary in the school district must be reported.
+A: Members must be reported to NYSLRS for all public employment, including work with more than one employer.
+Even if a member works only part-time, if he or she is already a member, you must report earnings and service on the monthly report.
+For example, if a member who is a full-time county employee begins an additional part-time job with a participating school district, the employee’s days worked and earnings in the school district must be reported.